-ALL adults who intend to work or volunteer in any with children, MUST be trained in the Protecting God's Children, the Virtus program before such work begins.
+ALL adults who intend to work or volunteer in any capacity with children, MUST be trained in the Protecting God's Children, the Virtus program before such work begins.
 Protecting God's children, the Virtus program educates and trains adults (clergy, religious, teachers, staff, volunteers, parents) about the dangers of abuse, the warning signs of abuse, the ways to prevent abuse, the methods of properly report suspicions of abuse, and responding to allegations of abuse.
 No individual, organization, or ministry is exempt from being certified in the Virtus.

 The program for adults up to a three hour awareness session that instructs adults of the Church that interact with children that to protect children you must have continuous awareness and vigilance.
 This awareness session make trainees understand the signs of child sexual abuse, the methods and means by which offenders commit abuse and five empowerment steps one can use to prevent child abuse.
 There are also monthly on-line follow-up and informative bulletin articles that must be completed in order to remain certified.